-Exchange Family Center offers a variety of workshops for foster parents and community members.
-Learn how to deal with challenging behaviors, help children cope with trauma, become an advocate for children in the classroom, and more.
+Exchange Family Center offers a variety of workshops to external groups for parents, caregivers, or community members.
+Your group can learn how to deal with challenging behaviors, help children cope with trauma, become an advocate for children in the classroom, and more.

 Family Support Program Workshops